-The price and trading volume of the Bonds may be highly volatile.
-Factors such as variations in the Group's turnover, earnings and cash flows, proposals for new investments, strategic alliances and/or acquisitions, changes in interest rates, fluctuations in price for comparable entities, changes in government regulations and changes thereof applicable to the industry the Group operates and general economic conditions nationally or internationally could cause the price of the Bonds to change.
+The liquidity and price of the Bonds following the offering may be volatile strategic alliances and/or acquisitions, changes in interest rates, fluctuations in price for comparable entities, changes in government regulations and changes thereof applicable to the industry the Group operates and general economic conditions nationally or internationally could cause the price of the Bonds to change.
 Any such developments may result in large and sudden changes in the trading volume and price of the Bonds.
 There is no assurance that these developments will not occur in the future.